Psychology and Tattoos | 10 MASTERS

 But some of those old beliefs persist today and there are those who believe, although they are a minority, that tattooed people have some characteristic psychological traits that make them different from other people.
 In this sense, Rosalba remarked:

 “In this case we could state that those people who collect luxury cars, or Coca-Cola bottles, or paper boats also have different psychological traits, and we cannot say that.
 Here the psychological regulation of each person plays a crucial role.
 For those whose regulation is anomic, perhaps in this case pleasure and impulsiveness will prevail over other things.
 If, on the contrary, people have a more socioeconomic regulation, well then, perhaps they will let themselves be carried away by the masses and do things to be accepted by a group.
-It is about is understanding why each person, in a unique way, acts as they do.
-Generalizations often are useful to explain something without contextualizing each case, which can be detrimental.
+It is about is understanding why each person, uniquely, acts as they do.
+Generalizations are often useful to explain something without contextualizing each case, which can be detrimental.

 In addition, there are also those who associate addictions or psychiatric disorders with the tattooed population or with a particular group of people who wear tattoos.
 But Rosalba thinks: